MIT-Senseable-City-Lab/octopus-documentation/docs/cases/case1.md

 :::warning

-This guide assumes that you already have built an octopus to monitor temperature, humidity, and pressure.
+This guide assumes that you already have built an octopus to monitor temperature and humidity.

 :::